JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 ## 📜️ Licensing {#licensing-me}

-The [source code](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-7/ESP32-S3-Touch-LCD-7-Demo.zip)(Direct Download) from wavesource is licensed under GPL.
+The [source code](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-7/ESP32-S3-Touch-LCD-7-Demo.zip)(Direct Download) from Waveshare is licensed under GPL.
 The code we are importing from EEZ-Studio is GPL3.
-As most of this project is based on code provided from these two sources i believe this project needs to be GPL3 in order to be compliant, and I have included the required LICENSE file.
+As most of this project is based on code provided from these two sources I believe this project needs to be GPL3 in order to be compliant, and I have included the required LICENSE file.

 However, `import_eez_ui.py` was not based on previous projects.
 As such, I would like to release this script under MIT licenscing.
 I honestly dont know the proper way to set that up in the project so some pointers would be great!